meow-io/go-slick/README.md

 #### EAV

 The EAV layer takes the existing EAV writes and offers a sql-like interface on top of that data.
-It does this by pivoting data into "horizontal" schema tables.
-As such it is storing the data twice, once in the EAV structure and once in the horizontal structure.
-Incremental schema updates are currently planned but as yet unsupported.
+It does this by pivoting data into "horizontal" views.
+This is accomplished by using SQLite partial indexes to create views of the data.

 While SQL reads are supported, writing is performed through the EAV write mechanism.
 As such, transactions or using queries within writes is not permitted.